 V-Ray Proxy Mesh allows geometry to be imported from an external mesh at render time only.
-The geometry is not present in the SketchUp scene and does not take any resources.
-This allows the rendering of scenes with many millions of triangles - more than SketchUp itself can handle.
+The geometry is not present in the Rhino scene and does not take any resources.
+This allows the rendering of scenes with many millions of triangles - more than Rhino itself can handle.

 ||V-Ray Objects Toolbar|| > Proxy buttons

-Exporting a mesh can be done in one of two ways: Through the V-Ray Object Toolbar, or through the Extension Context menu.
+Exporting a mesh can be done in one of two ways: Through the V-Ray Object Toolbar, or through the V-Ray menu.

 Click the Export Proxy Icon to open the Export Proxy window.

 File Path – The name of the file.
-The file will be saved in a custom folder, specified by pressing the Save File icon on the right.
+The file is saved in a custom folder, specified by pressing the Save File icon on the right.